 Artillery Paved the Way

 The Entente hoped to soften up the defenders with a massive artillery barrage, one which they began planning four months in advance of the assault.
-The Allies massed 553 guns along the 15 kilometer front where Serbian and French forces were to attack.
+The Allies massed 553 guns along the 15 kilometre front where Serbian and French forces were to attack.
 Each battery had four days of ammunition stockpiled, with additional reserves waiting in nearby depots.
 The bombardment kicked off two days before the infantry began their ascent, with gunners directing their fire onto enemy artillery first.
 The shelling intensified a day before the assault, lasting 21 hours and 30 minutes.
 Poison gas shells were restricted to counter-battery fire and to disrupting enemy troop concentrations.
 None was brought down on the enemy front lines for fear that the wind would blow the gas towards friendly troops.

 Serbian forces were led by Vojvoda (Field Marshall) Živojin Mišić, a seasoned general who had commanded Serbia’s 1st Army at the Battle of Kolubara in 1914.
-At Kolubara, Mišić’s 1st Army had dealt a significant and humiliating defeat to the Austro-Hungarian 5th and 6th Armies, which forced a ten-month pause in Austro-Hungarian offensive action against Serbia and saw Serbia capture large quantities of war materiel and substantial numbers of prisoners.
+At Kolubara, Mišić’s 1st Army had dealt a significant and humiliating defeat to the Austro-Hungarian 5th and 6th Armies, which forced a 10-month pause in Austro-Hungarian offensive action against Serbia and saw Serbia capture large quantities of war materiel and substantial numbers of prisoners.

-After dislodging the enemy from Dobro Polje, the Franco-Serbian forces pressed the attack, driving the Central Powers.
+After dislodging the enemy from Dobro Polje, the Franco-Serbian forces pressed the attack, driving the Central Powers back.
 During this advance the Allies liberated all of Serbia, Albania, and Montenegro, and sliced into Bosnia and Herzegovina, even crossing the Sava and Danube rivers into southern Hungary.
 In fact, so much ground was gained so fast (despite the poor condition of roads throughout the region), Allied artillery actually had trouble keeping up.
 With Entente forces surging north from the Balkans, Austria Hungary was next to call it quits; Germany would be next.

 For years, the Entente and Central Powers found themselves locked in a stalemate in the Balkans.
 With neither side fielding more than a million troops at any one time there, the Salonika Front seemed like a distant theatre, and one of little consequence, particularly when considering the massive armies fighting in France and Belgium.
 Yet like a proverbial domino, the victory by a few thousand troops at Dobro Polje would trigger a series of events that would force German to the peace table and end the First World War.
 Remarkably, to this day, few in the west have even heard of it.